 Tips on How to Turn Down a Job Offer

-If this is your first time turning down a job offer, or if you are still unsure about how to deliver the news, then you may want to consider the following tips as you turn down a job offer:
+If this is your first time rejecting a job offer, or if you are still unsure about how to deliver the news, then you may want to consider the following tips as you turn down a job offer:

 Tip #1: Be prompt

-When a company extends a job offer, they may give you a certain time frame, usually a few days or weeks, in which to consider the offer and submit a response.
-However, if you have decided that a position is not for you before the time frame expires, let the recruiter know.
+When a company extends a job offer, they may give you a certain time frame to consider the offer and submit a response.
+The time frame can usually be a few days or weeks.
+If you have decided that a position is not for you before the time frame expires, let the recruiter know.

 The earlier you notify the company that you will not be taking a position at their organization, the more time they will have to extend an offer to another candidate.
-Remember that a business may need to hire someone for the position as soon as possible, so responding to them sooner than later is best practice.
+After declining an offer, the business may need to hire someone for the position as soon as possible.
+So by responding to them sooner than later is best practice.

 Tip #2: Consider leaving the discussion open-ended